vikbehal/Explore/Power BI/Day 4.md

   - SQL Server
   -All recent versions up to SQL Server 2019 are supported
   -Similarly SQLs cloud versions are also supported
-  - Saas providers include Bing, Google Analytics, facebook, Salesforce, Guthub, etc.
+  - Saas providers include Bing, Google Analytics, facebook, Salesforce, Github, etc.
   - Supports other databases like Access, Oracle, DB2, MySQL, etc.
   - Connect to any webpage to scrape structured data (Demo)
   - R & Python